mmccor25/qbb2023-answers/week8/README.md

 Q1:
-CTCF: CTCF is present at TAD boundaries, and CTCF-binding regions are expected to interact with each other, rather than promoters.
-Interestingly, we see moderate overlap with interactions.
+CTCF: CTCF is present at TAD boundaries, and CTCF-binding regions are expected to interact with each other.
+Accordingly, we see moderate overlap with interactions.

-H3K27ac: This acetylated DNA is typically open, so we expect more interactions with promoters.
+H3K27ac: This acetylated DNA is typically open, so we expect more (enhancer) interactions with promoters.
 Surprisingly, the overlap with significant interactions is high.

 H3K27me3: This modification is associated with heterochromatin, so we expect fewer interactions with promoters.
 Accordingly, this feature has the fewest overlaps with significant interactions.